 My Approach to Counselling

-Counselling is way of exploring your feelings about difficulties you may be having or have experienced in your life.
+Counselling is a way of exploring your feelings about difficulties you may be having or have experienced in your life.
 On this page, I outline my approach to counselling.

 How I work: